 According to the BLS, the median yearly income of medical records and health information technicians was $40,350 in May 2018.
 Job opportunities for medical records and health information technicians are expected to increase 11% from 2018-2028 as a result of an aging population needing more medical procedures.

 The BLS indicates that most employers prefer to hire medical records clerks with a medical records technician certificate or associate's degree.
 Medical records clerks may earn an associate's degree that includes courses in coding systems, health care reimbursement, anatomy, physiology and data systems.
 In addition, several professional organizations offer credential and certification programs.

 Certification, Credentials and Continuing Education Courses

 Medical records clerks may earn professional credentials or certification in health information, coding and cancer registry services.
-These credentialing programs are typically exam based.
+These credentialing programs are typically exam-based.
 The American Health Information Management Association (AHIMA) sponsors the Registered Health Information Technician (RHIT) credential.
-Specialized certification programs and continuing education opportunities are offered by the Professional Association of Health Care Coding Specialists (PAHCS), the Board of Medical Specialty Coding (BMSC), the American Academy of Professional Coders (AAPC) and the National Cancer Registrars Association (NCRA).
+Specialized certification programs and continuing education opportunities are offered by the Professional Association of Healthcare Coding Specialists (PAHCS), the Board of Medical Specialty Coding (BMSC), the American Academy of Professional Coders (AAPC) and the National Cancer Registrars Association (NCRA).

 Proficiency in computer applications, data security and data analysis are becoming increasingly important to medical clerks and technicians as electronic health records (EHR) become more prevalent.
-Medical records professionals may complete continuing education sessions to keep their knowledge and skills current to ensure the continued accuracy and quality of medical reports and data.
+Medical records professionals often complete continuing education sessions to keep their knowledge and skills current to ensure the continued accuracy and quality of medical reports and data.